Can I Use Vinegar on a Composite Decking?

 Is Vinegar Safe to Use on Composite Decking?

-You also don’t want vinegar on your deck on long periods.
+You also don’t want vinegar on your decking for long periods.
 The reason behind this is that vinegar contains acid.
 It’s the main reason why it can remove stains.
-But if you leave it out on your deck for a prolonged period, the acid can potentially remove the colour of your deck.
-Some people even use vinegar to turn their decks into a weathered state.
+But if you leave it out on your decking for a prolonged period, the acid can potentially remove the colour of your decking.
+Some people even use vinegar to turn their decking into a weathered state.

 So, why is vinegar a commonly used and effective cleaning agent?
 It is because of the Acetic acid that it contains.
 The acid can dissolve away grime and dirt.
 It is also effective in removing stains.
 Research also shows that it can kill a range of bacteria, viruses, and other household pathogens, especially when mixed with baking soda.